emmt/FITSHeaders.jl/README.md

 The `BaseFITS` package is intended to provide:

-- Methods for fast parsing of a FITS header or of a piece of a FITS header that is a single FITS header card.
+- Methods for fast parsing of a FITS header or of a piece of a FITS header (that is a single FITS header card).

 - An expressive API for creating FITS cards and accessing their components (keyword, value, and comment), possibly, in a *type-stable* way.

-- Methods for easy access the records of a FITS header.
+- Methods for easy and efficient access to the records of a FITS header.

 ## Building FITS cards